 Steven Spielberg

 Spielberg was born in Cincinnati, Ohio, and grew up in Phoenix, Arizona.
 He moved to California and studied film in college.
-After directing several episodes for television, including Night Gallery and Columbo, he directed the television film Duel (1971), which was approved by Barry Diller.
-He made his theatrical debut with The Sugarland Express (1974) and became a household name with the summer blockbuster Jaws (1975).
-He continuesly directed more acclaimed escapist box-office blockbusters with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the original Indiana Jones trilogy (1981–1989).
-He also explored drama in The Color Purple (1985) and Empire of the Sun (1987).
+Starting in television, he made his directorial debut with Duel (1971).
+His theatrical debut was The Sugarland Express (1974), which began his decades-long collaboration with composer John Williams.
+He became a household name with Jaws (1975) and earned further critical and commercial success with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the original Indiana Jones trilogy (1981–1989).
+He explored drama in The Color Purple (1985) and Empire of the Sun (1987).

-In 1993, Spielberg directed back-to-back hits with the science fiction thriller Jurassic Park, the highest-grossing film ever at the time, and the epic historical drama Schindler's List, which has often been listed as one of the greatest films ever made.
-He won the Academy Award for Best Director for the latter as well as for the World War II epic Saving Private Ryan (1998).
+In 1993, Spielberg directed back-to-back hits with the science fiction film Jurassic Park, which became the highest-grossing film ever at the time, and the epic historical drama Schindler's List, which has often been listed as one of the greatest films ever made.
+He won Academy Awards for Best Picture and Best Director for the film, and won the latter category again for the World War II epic Saving Private Ryan (1998).
 Spielberg has since directed the science fiction films A.I.
-Artificial Intelligence (2001), Minority Report (2002), War of the Worlds (2005) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the comedies Catch Me If You Can (2002) and The Terminal (2004); the animated film The Adventures of Tintin (2011); the musical West Side Story (2021); and the family drama The Fabelmans (2022).
+Artificial Intelligence (2001), Minority Report (2002), War of the Worlds (2005), Ready Player One (2018) and Disclosure Day (2026); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the comedies Catch Me If You Can (2002) and The Terminal (2004); the animated film The Adventures of Tintin (2011); the musical West Side Story (2021); and the family drama The Fabelmans (2022).

 Biography from the Wikipedia article Steven Spielberg.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.